jjjllxx/NUS-EE5907-Pattern-Recognition-Projects/README.md

 # NUS-EE5907-Pattern-Recognition-Projects
-NUS Pattern Recognition course: project1 for SPAM, project2 for face recognition.
+AY21/22 Semester1.
+NUS Pattern Recognition course(EE5907): project1 for SPAM, project2 for face recognition.

 ## Project1: Spam
 Each Matlab files includes one Machine Learning method, consisting of Beta-binomial Naive Bayes, Gaussian Naive Bayes, Logistic regression, K-Nearest Neighbors.
 The detail of each requirement is shown in EE5907_EE5027_SPAM.pdf.The raw data of spam is in spamData.mat.